 Build Community

-There are several posts on our site about creating community in your classroom: Create Community in Your Multi-Grade Classroom and
+There are several posts on our site about creating community in your classroom: Create Community in Your Multi-Grade Classroom and Build Community with Theme Days.

 Set Class Expectations

+Expected and Unexpected Behaviours: This is a great one to use for starting your school year.
+It sets classroom expectations and addresses social situations for students from different cultural, intellectual or behavioural expectations.
 Instead of making class rules, you can talk about making classroom expectations.
 Students understand right from the beginning where to put things when they’re done or how to line up.
-We start of the year with this.
-It also works as a great refresher anytime of year.
+We start the year with this, but it also works as a great refresher any time of year.
 It’s handy if you get a new student or if your students are struggling with your expectations.

 Include Social Emotional Learning